kuzeyron/KivyHome/README.md

 # KivyHome
 For people that want to use Kivy as home app/launcher for Android devices or with Linux machines such as the Rasperry Pi.
-Plans are to turn this project into a library.

 ## Usage
 Like you would normally.